Track D · MIA

 Mold Inspection & Assessment Certification

-Master the standards-based process for finding, sampling, and assessing mold in buildings, and prove it with a credential property owners, managers, and insurers trust.
+Master the standards-based process for finding, sampling, and assessing mold in buildings, and prove it with a credential property owners and managers can verify in seconds.

 - Self-paced